gomorpheus/morpheus-apidoc/source/includes/_billing.md

 }
 ```

-Retrieves billing information for all zones on the requestor's account.
+Retrieves billing information for all servers on the requestor's account.

 ### HTTP Request